Tag: reflection

 The right time.
 God moved at the right time.
 God’s timing is perfect.

 From a purely intellectual standpoint, these are easy to say.
-It is much harder to say this in the midst of trial and be at peace with that truth.
+It is much harder to say this in the midst of trial and be at with that .
 We will often tell ourselves that we God, but that doesn’t mean we are at peace with it.

 Sometimes we aren’t called to be at peace with it.

-, whether physical, emotional, or spiritual, is God’s to us that something is wrong.
-One of the biggest ones is the pain of , particularly .
-Death is the ultimate indicator that something is wrong in .
+Pain, whether , emotional, or spiritual, is God’s to us that something is wrong.
+One of the biggest ones is the pain of loss, particularly .
+Death is the ultimate indicator that something is wrong in Creation.

 Pain also often indicates that you need to do something.
 Just sitting in your pain, because you trust God’s timing or are “at peace” about, is not always the right or move.